10 design mistakes to avoid

 Do what you love!
 Don’t let the rules paralyze you and hold you back from doing what you want to do in your home.
 That’s it.
 We hope those little tips gave you a little guidance, but at the end of the day, we want you to love it, too.

-These are just little guidelines that we see to help along the way with the little things.
+These are just a few guidelines that we wanted to share to help along the way with the little things.
 As always, let us know if you have anything you’d like to add, or specific questions you’d like to see covered!

 Have an inspired day!